PedroZappa/42_minitalk/slides.md

 	char *msg;     // Received message
 }	t_protocol;
 ```

 <!--
 For the sake of simplicity the program uses a custom data type t_protocol which holds all the data the server needs to perform its operations:

 bits : keeps track of the current byte being received.

+will be set either to 32 or 8, if receiving an int or a char respectively.

 data : To store all incoming bits.
 received :
 msg :